Lindsay Lohan Wants To Reunite With Britney & Paris For Her Bday & Fans Are Living For It

 The nostalgia is at an all time high right now!
 Lindsay Lohan turns 31 on July 2 and she’s throwing a big bash in Greece.
 And, she’s already got one special wish for her birthday — A reunion with Britney Spears, 35, and Paris Hilton, 36!
 Oh, and she wants Beyonce, 36, there… because, why not?
 Lindsay sent out the invites via Twitter on June 27 and fans went nuts. “#nicegirls @britneyspears @parishilton come to #mykonos for my birthday this weekend @Beyonce you too,” LiLo tweeted!
 So, will the gang show up?
 Time will tell!

-Britney, Paris and Beyonce have yet to RSVP to her very public invitation, but if this really goes down it will be epic.
+Britney, Paris and Beyonce have yet to RSVP to Lindsay’s very public invitation, but if this really goes down, it will be epic.
 Bey is a bit busy with her family since she just gave birth to twins on June 19.
 As for Brit and Paris? — The two stars could very well end up on a flight to Greece this weekend!
-And, we’re keeping out fingers crossed on this one.
+And, we’re keeping our fingers crossed on this one.

 Lindsay, Brit and Paris haven’t been spotted together in years.
 The former squad defined a generation at one point, being the three stars to unapologetically break all of the rules in the 2000’s.
 Lindsay and Paris’ on-again, off-again friendship began some time around 2006.
 The pair fought and made up in front of cameras through 2011, where they exchanged insults, had make out sessions and hit up endless parties.
 Then, in late 2006, the duo became a trio when they partied with Britney.
 And, the rest was history.